mehulsharma1372/mehulsharma1372/README.md

 - 👀 I’m interested in Python, Machene learning, Data Science...
 - 🌱 I’m currently learning Pthon, Machene learning....
 - 💞️ I’m looking to collaborate on some exiting projects.
-- 📫 How to reach me LinkedIn: Mehul Sharma, Mail: smehul1372@gmail.com
+- 📫 How to reach me LinkedIn: Mehul Sharma, Mail: smehul1372@gmail.com, Twitter: imehulsharma
+- Exiting things about me are: I'm also a poet and I play flute.

 <!---
 mehulsharma1372/mehulsharma1372 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.